scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 ++++++++++++++++++++++++++++++

-The simplest possible classifier is the nearest neighbor: given a new observation, take the label of the closest learned observation.
+The simplest possible classifier is the nearest neighbor: given a new observation, take the label of the training samples closest to it in *n*-dimensional space, where *n* is the number of *features* in each sample.

 .. image:: iris_knn.png
    :scale: 90
    :align: right

-Internally uses the BallTree algorithm.
+The k-nearest neighbors classifier internally uses an algorithm based on ball trees to represent the samples it is trained on.

-**KNN (k nearest neighbors) classification example**:
+**KNN (k-nearest neighbors) classification example**:

 ::